Bank of America® Platinum Plus® Mastercard® Business card review

 Bankrate’s Take—Is the Bank of America Platinum Plus Mastercard Business card worth it?

 If you have good credit and are planning to make big purchases with your credit card, the Bank of America Platinum Plus Credit Card could be a good option for you.
-It has a 0 percent intro APR on purchases that lasts for seven billing cycles, which can help you avoid paying interest.
+It has an intro APR on purchases that lasts for seven billing cycles, which can help you avoid paying interest.
 And if you do have to carry a balance, this card has a low regular APR, so you won’t rack up lots of high-interest debt.

 But if you usually pay off your credit card every month, a low APR may not be as important to you.
 In that case, you may be better off going with a business card that allows you to earn rewards on your purchases.